Wilann/Plagiarism-Detection/README.md

 - Explored existing data features and data distribution (types of plagiarism/tasks)

 **Notebook 2: Feature Engineering**
-- Cleaned and pre-process the text data (convert categorial to numerical data)
+- Cleaned and pre-process the text data (convert categorical to numerical data)
 - Defined features (Containment with an n-gram range and Longest Common Subsequence) for comparing the similarity of an answer text and a source text, and extract similarity features
 - Selected "good" features, by analyzing the correlations between different features
 - Created train/test `.csv` files that hold relevant features and class labels for train/test data points